 On-demand pay solutions fundamentally provide payroll with an integrated technology enabled tool to quickly resolve common issues with limited effort and greater speed and efficiency.
 Issues that require rapid payments such as missed entry or approval of time worked, incorrect or missing direct deposits, same day terminations and compliance driven payments, shipping outages, and more.

-Further, the cost models for on-demand pay are very low and, in most cases, the ROI realized offsets any cost of adoption.
-Interestingly, the ROI realized generally has little if any impact on payroll itself (although it inherently drives up electronic payments), rather it is a benefit that commonly leads to measurable improvements in employee engagement, retention, referrals, and candidate interest.
+Further, the cost models for on-demand pay are very low and, in most cases, the ROI realised offsets any cost of adoption.
+Interestingly, the ROI realised generally has little if any impact on payroll itself (although it inherently drives up electronic payments), rather it is a benefit that commonly leads to measurable improvements in employee engagement, retention, referrals, and candidate interest.
 Many firms operating in industries heavily dependent on hourly workers (retailers, quick serve restaurants, home healthcare providers) commonly cite offering on-demand pay for earned wage access as a clear and measurable differentiator over competing employers that do not offer the financial wellness tool.

 The role of earned wage access in the employee experience

-Now more than ever, employers across sectors are recognizing the urgency associated with finding, retaining, and developing top talent.
+Now more than ever, employers across sectors are recognising the urgency associated with finding, retaining, and developing top talent.
 Competing in today’s talent market requires a differentiated employee experience that empowers the employee across their full work-life journeys.
 Employees want, need, and deserve employers to provide them with the modern flexibility enablers to shape a unique experience that supports and enables them to meet their specific personal and professional goals.

 Enabling employees to perform their best work goes beyond the tools and support provided in the workplace and should extend to their personal lives.